Library Policy Navigation

 C. Pro-rated Day

 Part-time employees receive sick, vacation, and personal leave days for which they are eligible on a pro-rated basis.
-A “pro-rated day” in hours is determined for each part-time employee by dividing their normally scheduled weekly hours by 40 and multiplying the result times 8 hours.
+A “pro-rated day” in hours is determined for each part-time employee by dividing their normally scheduled weekly hours by 5.
 The result will be rounded to the nearest half-hour.
-For example, an employee scheduled to work 20 hours per week has a pro-rated day of 4 hours.
-(20/40=.5, .5x8=4)

 IV.
 Recruitment and Selection of Staff